andrewkeller/seano-cli/docs/seano.rst

 submodule and output file type support.
 Since neither system is really that complex, it seemed easiest to start a new system from scratch that does exactly what we need.

-This version of ``seano`` doesn't support submodules yet, but the correct groundwork is already in place to move in that direction when it gets prioritized.

 Concept
 -------